-Globally, action to accelerate the shift of funds to net-zero investment categories is becoming a higher priority for regulators and governments.
-In April 2021, the New Zealand Government became the first to mandate climate-related disclosures in line with TCFD recommendations for 200 of New Zealand's largest entities commencing in 2023.
-This includes all insurers with more than NZ\$1 billion in assets under management or GWP over NZ\$250 million.
+Action to accelerate the shift of funds to net-zero investment categories is becoming a higher priority for regulators and governments globally.
+In April 2021, the New Zealand Government became the first to mandate climate-related disclosures for 200 of New Zealand's largest entities, commencing in 2023.
+This includes all insurers with more than NZ\$1 billion in assets under management or GWP over NZ\$250 million.61